ROBERT-MCDOWELL/Flash/README.md

-As Adobe decided to stop to maintain Flash we decided to create this git to share links, information but also why not open the door to all of developers who love to code with Actionscript and find the best compromise between the legacy and and new environments.
+As Adobe decided to stop to maintain Flash we decided to create this git to share links, information but also why not open the door to all of developers who love to code with Actionscript and find the best compromise between the legacy and new environments.

-Everyone is welcome to be involved in FFF and share competences, experiences, knowledge and creativity to succeed the challenge!
+Everyone is welcome to be involved in FFF and share competences, experiences, links, knowledge and creativity to succeed the challenge!

 <img align="center" src="FFF.png" alt="FFFLogo">